 Some key points of the UfYH system.

-•20 minutes is not a long time.
-Marathon cleaning sessions, while satisfying, are exhausting and make you never want to clean ever again.
+•20 minutes is not as long as you think it is.
+Marathon cleaning sessions (top to bottom, everything all in one go), while satisfying, are exhausting and make you never want to clean ever again.
 20 minutes at a time, once or a few times a day, is a sustainable way of keeping your habitat unfucked.

 •PUT IT AWAY.
 Probably 75% of our mess is made up of things we didn’t put away.
 Whether it belongs in a drawer, in the closet, in the trash, or in the cabinet, make sure it finds its way home.
 This is critically important in two areas, especially: laundry and the dishes.
 Doing laundry and doing the dishes are not difficult tasks, but most of us give up before the “putting it away” step.
 Don’t.
 As soon as it’s done, everything goes back to its home.